How To Make A Monkey Fist Knot Useful For Survival

 Back in the day, before rock climbing was as widely recognized as a sport, they were used as cams.

-Cams, for those who don’t know, are the devices climbers jam into cracks to create points of contact.
+Cams, are the devices climbers jam into cracks to create points of contact.

 I don’t recommend using this unless you have no other option.